MadScripter/FlashBundleInstaller/README.md

 *   This script will only work on MacOS.
 *   The script will ask for your password as some actions require elevated privileges.
+*   It is not recommended to use the browser for anything other than Flash content as you will no longer get security updates.

 ---